Thyago/udacity-nanodegree-project4/README.md

-# udacity-nanodegree-project4
+# Udacity Nanodegree - Project 4 - Language Translation
-Project 4 - Translation Project
+Created by Thyago Clemente for submission to Udacity's Nanodregree course.